 NOTE: All above Roofing Shipped in individual tubes suitable for reshipment

-The instructions contained herein are guidelines for installing BRITE-PLY EPDM rubber roofing on older RV’s.
-When applied using the proper techniques, materials, and tools, the BRITE-PLY roof should provide years of dependable, trouble free performance.
+The instructions contained herein are guidelines for installing Dicor EPDM rubber roofing on older RV’s.
+When applied using the proper techniques, materials, and tools, the EPDM roof should provide years of dependable, trouble free performance.
 To ensure proper warranty coverage, you should adhere to the installation techniques and materials described in this installation guide.
 Use of other procedures and products may jeopardize your warranty coverage.

 Note: Read fully and understand the procedures before beginning installation.

 1. Tools and Materials:

 A. Waterbased adhesive (901-BA) is applied to a wood substrate with a roller.
 The EPDM roofing is applied while the adhesive is still wet.